 Often, the first aspect considered in an estate plan is wealth planning.
 When you pass, expected or otherwise, how will your assets be managed, transferred, protected from Uncle Sam, etc?
 A financial power of attorney grants someone you designate as the responsibility and authority to manage your financial assets and estate in your absence or in your incapacity.

 On the other hand, a healthcare power of attorney (HPOA) takes care of your health by making your healthcare decisions for you.
 This is not a financial or estate management directive.
 Responsibilities of your HPOA may include directing how your treatment plan should be administered if you require one, the need and duration of ventilation in case of brain damage or coma, or even which medications you might be taking (at the recommendation of your treating physician, of course).

 Health & Wealth

-Note: The goal of your estate plan are to manage and plan for things that will eventually impact your health and your wealth.
-Health and wealth are very big topics, but with good planning, they can be managed throughout your life, in sickness and in health, and even when you pass.
+Note: The goal of your estate plan is to manage and plan for things that will eventually impact your health and your wealth.
+Health and wealth are very big topics, but with good planning, they can be managed throughout your life, in sickness, and in health, and even when you pass.